authindicators/rfc-brand-indicators-for-message-identification/README.md

    the different verification and reputation mechanisms available, but BIMI relies upon them to be in deployed in order to control abuse.

+Blank, et al.           Expires 19 February 2024                [Page 7]

+Internet-Draft                    BIMI                       August 2023

 2.3.
 Out of Scope

    Several topics and issues are specifically out of scope for the initial version of this work.
 These include the following:

-Blank, et al.            Expires 12 January 2024                [Page 7]

-Internet-Draft                    BIMI                         July 2023

    *  Publishing policy other than via the DNS.
    *  Specific requirements for Indicator display on MUAs.